 2) Go back and click on Send: paste the address here

-3) In the three dot menu (upper right) of the last screen, before sending, tap Change Mining Fee and set to High
+3) Tap on the fee field and Change Mining Fee and set to High

-4) Tap the three dot menu again and then tap Send Max Amount
+4) Tap on the amount to send and tap on Max

 5) Then slide to confirm.